Last Updated on

 - OR see all Soup Recipes

-If you’ve tried this Roasted Pumpkin and Sweet Potato Soup I’d love to hear how you enjoyed it!
+If you’ve tried this Pumpkin and Sweet Potato Soup I’d love to hear how you enjoyed it!
 Pop a comment and a star rating below!
 You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to keep up to date with more delicious recipes.

 - 2 Tbsp.
 Olive oil